MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Readme.md

 By combining the book with my lecture videos, I believe you can study better.

-- **Chinese lecture videos:** You can check the Bilibili channel https://space.bilibili.com/2044042934 or the Youtube channel https://www.youtube.com/channel/UCztGtS5YYiNv8x3pj9hLVgg/playlists
+- **Chinese lecture videos:** You can check the [Bilibili channel](https://space.bilibili.com/2044042934) or the [Youtube channel](https://www.youtube.com/channel/UCztGtS5YYiNv8x3pj9hLVgg/playlists).
-The lecture videos have received **1,000,000+ views** up to May 2024 over the Internet and received very good feedback!
+The lecture videos have received **1,300,000+ views** up to Feb 2025 over the Internet and received very good feedback!

 - **English lecture videos:** The English lecture videos have been uploaded to YouTube.
 Please see the links and details in another part of this document.